'm Matling~

 My young self lingered around every experimental feature in Facebook and QQ.
 I did not notice that someone was conducting thousands of A/B tests from years ago until now, hoping for the retention rate to bump up.
 The only difference is, the experimental feature was then hits like Facebook timeline, and now tedious disguised advertisement.

 Spreadsheet creation, programming, and even tricks that now sound like child’s play, may all be the same thing for my younger self.
 Perhaps what I loved was never computer science, but rather a certain sense of discovery through a winding path, a path ultimately artificial.
 I fear (or perhaps it is) that what I enjoyed was merely puzzles or fun, a superficial veneer of professionalism.
 Spending days coding in my own little world is inherently different from being a cog in the machine in the real world.
 I felt my already illusory passion dissipate, and it took me a long time to understand what this shift truly meant.
-I told myself that this rupture did not stem from AI hype, nor some cowards; the rupture was reality.

 Vanish did the spreadsheet-makers into the air, leaving only Quu’s out-of-print book.
 Or they did not, counting startups cramming all the procedures in their holy trinity.
 Sprinting figures will be someday like the estranged, almost incomprehensible past when reports and slides were typed by hand.
-But there is no page in history that have solely destruction.
+But there is no page in history that was solely destruction.